CarolaneLFBV/carolanelfbv.github.io/docs/concepts/software-architectures.md

 ### Drawbacks

-- **Data** **Bottlenecks**: Centralized data processing can become a bottleneck, especially in real-time scenarios with large data volume.
+- **Data Bottlenecks**: Centralized data processing can become a bottleneck, especially in real-time scenarios with large data volume.
-- **Complex** **ETL**: Moving and transforming data for different purposes requires complex pipelines and can add latency.
+- **Complex ETL**: Moving and transforming data for different purposes requires complex pipelines and can add latency.

 ### Use Cases

 - **Machine Learning** and **AI**

 ## 5. Event-Driven Architecture (EDA)
-The Event-Driven Architecture is centered around events or state changes.
+The Event-Driven Architecture is centered around `events or state changes`.
 Services react to events (e.g. user registered) and perform specific actions in response.

 ### Key Concepts